iSupply ceased trading in 2020 and was taken over by EDF Energy.

-iSupply Group first started operating in 2012 and is based in Bournemouth.
+iSupply Group first started operating in 2012 and was based in Bournemouth.
 The company started initially by providing electricity until 2015 when it added gas to its product line.

 In 2017, the company was acquired by the Swedish company Vattenfall, which serves more than 9 million customers across Europe. iSupplyEnergy kept the name, employees, and offices in the deal.